Cinémoi

 Cinémoi is a television network focusing on film, fashion and international style.

 History

 Cinémoi was founded in 2009 by Oliver Bengough of Mint Entertainment.
 British broadcaster Jonathan Ross joined Cinémoi in December 2010, becoming the channel's creative director and minority shareholder.

 Olly Bengough and Cinémoi formed a joint venture with Daphna Edwards Ziman and Rod Sherwood of Multi Vision Media (MVM) to launch Cinémoi in North America on September 17, 2012, broadcasting to over 20 million households, as the first network on DirecTV dedicated to film, fashion, and lifestyle.
 However, it was dropped by DirecTV in July 2013.

 Subsequently, Cinémoi began broadcasting on Verizon/FiOS on January 27, 2014.
 It also is available in the United States on Frontier Communications, Sling TV, Samsung TV, Apple TV, Apple iOS, Google Play and Xfinity.

+In August 2024, Cinémoi filed for Chapter 11 bankruptcy protection with over $10 million in debt.

 Programming

 Cinémoi premium programming includes live and prerecorded content with a focus on acclaimed international film, film festivals, and fashion, covering an array of global events, including the Cannes Film Festival, Paris, New York, Milan and London fashion weeks and the exclusive broadcast of the CinéFashion Film Awards.